HippoEug/IntelRealsenseArchive/README.md

 8. Right Click on Source Files in Solution Explorer
 9. Create new CPP File (Name: Source.CPP)
 10. Refresh CPP Project

+If "fopen" error warning occurs, do the following to fix compiler:
+1. Select Project and click "Properties" from the context menu
+2. Go to Configuration Properties > C/C++ > Preprocessor
+3. Add ;_CRT_SECURE_NO_WARNINGS in the ProprocessorDefinitions field